panglesd/slipshow/docs/visual-structure.rst

  A visual structure for the presentation
 =========================================

+In this tutorial, we'll learn to :

+- Lay out the presentation, using CSS,
+- Use subslips to "enter" a part of the big-picture for a deep-dive,
+- Organize a Slipshow presentation in multiple files.

-In this tutorial, we'll learn to layout our presentation, so that the structure of your presentation (the different parts and how they organize) is visually obvious.
+We'll use those to make the structure of the presentation (the different parts and how they organize) visually obvious.
 That hopefully helps the audience get the big picture, and get back on board if some part goes too deep!

+This is a more advanced tutorial, which requires to know the basics of Slipshow.
+Some familiarity with CSS will help, do not hesitate to learn a bit of it in a specialized resource if you feel you need it.

 The topic of today
 ==================